Allow2/Allow2.github.io/README.md

 The **Allow2** platform provides free to use developer SDKs for both "devices" and "services"

 * Devices - Any "User owned" apps and devices, games, gaming consoles, TVs, PVRs, etc, designed to be paired with 1 owner account per instance
 * Services - Any multi-user API connected instances.
-Facebook, web sites, twitter, group services, shared devices in public places, etc.
+Facebook, web sites, Twitter, group services, shared devices in public places, etc.
 * Request Interface - Users on each device/service can create and submit access or change requests to the parent using this interface directly in the device/service.

 ## Allow2 Usage Examples